 Diabetic Wound Care Begins With the First Step

-The podiatrists and staff at Podiatry Care Specialists, PC, want to be your partners in diabetic foot care.
+The podiatrists and staff at Podiatry Care Specialists, PC want to be your partners in diabetic foot care.
 We advise patients on all aspects of their condition from footwear to diet and lifestyle choices, helping them do all they can to keep them healthy and active.
 We can help you change your life, but we need your help!
-Call us today to make an appointment with the Podiatry Care Specialists office nearest you.
+Call us today to make an appointment with the Podiatry Care Specialists, PC office nearest you.

 Photo Credit: How Soon Ngu via unsplash.com